 Sometimes the weather takes a turn for the worse and it could spell trouble for your car.
-If you don’t know how to protect a car from hail, snow, and extreme heat then they can cause expensive damage.
-Take the time to properly care for you car and protect it from the elements to keep it looking as good as the day you first drove it home.
+Extreme weather conditions like heavy snow, hail and intense heat can cause expensive damage.
+Taking the time to properly care for you car and protect it from the elements will keep it looking as good as the day you first drove it home.

-Have your car cleaned and waxed in the fall before the snow flies.
-This provides your car with protection against winter weather.
-If you have a garage, then use it when snow is in the forecast even if this means cleaning out all the things that accumulated over the summer.
-Keeping the snow off your car not only makes cleanup after a storm easier, it prevents possible damage from when you’re clearing snow and ice and accidentally scrape your paint.
+Have your car washed and waxed in the fall before the snow flies as an added safeguard against the elements.
+If you have a garage, use it when snow is in the forecast even if it means having to clean it first.
+Keeping the snow off your car prevents possible damage that can occur while clearing off snow and ice.

 It’s also important to wash your car regularly during the winter months.
-The salt and chemicals used to treat roads and keep them free of ice are not kind to your car.
-Wash your car at least once a week to prevent corrosion.
+The salt and chemicals used to treat roads could cause corrosion.
 This is also the time to spring for the extra charge and get an undercarriage wash.
-This ensures there’s not an unseen buildup underneath your car eating away at the metal
+This ensures there’s not an unseen buildup underneath your car eating away at the metal.

-The sun also does its fair share of damage to your car.
-It can fade fabric seats, damage leather, and even warp plastic trims over time.
-Especially in very warm climates with constant heavy sun, you need to protect your car inside and out to keep it in good condition.
+The sun can also do its fair share of damage to your car.
+Over time, it can fade fabric seats, damage leather and even warp plastic trims.
+Especially in very warm climates with constant heavy sun, you want to protect your car inside and out to keep it in good condition.

-Once again, a good car wax is your best friend.
-This protects your paint from cracking and peeling due to heat damage.
-It also helps remove any dirt that can harm the finish and it keeps blowing sand from creating micro scratches that further dull a car’s shiny exterior.
+Once again, a good car wax is your friend.
+This shields your paint from cracking and peeling due to heat damage.
+It also helps remove any dirt that can harm the finish and keeps blowing sand from creating micro scratches that can further dull a car’s shiny exterior.

-Seat covers help protect any seating, but leather seats need special attention.
+Seat covers help protect any type of seating, but leather seats need special attention.
 Use a leather conditioner to prevent cracking and later tearing.
-This also helps keep seats clean and keeps dirt from damaging the leather.
-A windshield shade is also an important part of caring for your car in sunny, hot weather.
-It helps by protecting the dashboard and the front seats from the sun’s harsh rays and keeps the overall temperature inside your car lower.
+This also helps keep seats clean and prevents dirt from damaging the leather.
+A windshield shade keeps the dashboard and front seats from being exposed to the sun’s harsh rays and keeps the car temperature cool.

-What are you favorite tips for keeping harsh weather from damaging your precious car?
+What are your tips for keeping harsh weather from damaging your car?
+Share them in the comments.